-- Changes in sexual function – changes or decrease in libido and erectile dysfunction are the most common symptoms
+- Changes in sexual function – Changes or decrease in libido and erectile dysfunction are the most common symptoms.

 Check Out Our Hormone Symptom Guide to See if Your Hormones Might Be Causing Andropause.

-How do you test for Andropause?
+How Do You Test for Andropause?

 Hormone levels are very easily checked by labs that analyze either blood or urine.
 I’ll talk about both options here.

-- Blood test This method has been around for a very long time.
-It’s a reliable way to check most hormones, especially in a guy who is not yet undergoing any hormone replacement therapy.
+- Blood test.
+This method has been around for a very long time.
+It’s a reliable way to check most hormones, especially in a man who is not yet undergoing hormone replacement therapy.
 Important notes for blood tests: You don’t need to be fasting to check hormones, but this should be an early morning blood draw – especially when measuring testosterone.
 For many measurable substances in your body, you follow a circadian rhythm.
-According to research published in the Journal of Urology, testosterone levels are at their highest in the morning around 7:00 AM for men under 45 years old.
+According to research published in the Journal of Urology, testosterone levels are highest in the morning around 7:00 AM for men under 45 years old.
 If you’ve previously had blood drawn later in the afternoon and have been told that you have low testosterone, this may not be true.
 It’s in your best interest to check again at the appropriate time of day.